 If you suffer from chronic hip pain, there may be alternatives to replacement.
-The Penn Hip Preservation Center performs various types of surgical intervention to delay or prevent the onset of arthritis and the need for a hip replacement.
+The Penn Hip Preservation Center performs various types of surgical intervention to delay or prevent the onset of arthritis and the need for hip replacement.

 The Penn Joint Replacement Program brings together a team of doctors, nurses and physical therapists who take a whole-body approach to diagnosing and treating hip and knee arthritis and chronic pain.

-Penn Neuro-orthopedics offers the latest advances in diagnosis and treatment for conditions like brain injury and stroke.
+Penn Neuro-Orthopedics offers the latest advances in diagnosis and treatment for conditions like brain injury and stroke.